datawhores/AHD-Uploader/README.md

 - -- clientpass:For clients that need passwords forauth
 - -- clientuser: For clients that need usernames for auth
-- -- clientlabel: Naming my differ depending on client, this is the label,category,   etc   that your torrent will be added as in the client
+- -- clientcat: Naming my differ depending on client, this is the label,category,   etc   that your torrent will be added as in the client
 - -- client:name of client
 - -- clienturl: url for the client